 Sign In Forgot Password

-Today it is the educational aspect, rather than reaching the age of majority, which is emphasized.
-At Temple Sinai B’nai Mitzvah demonstrate their ability to lead services, read Torah, participate in Tikkun Olam and social action projects as well as teach the community.
+Today, we emphasize the educational aspect, rather than reaching the age of majority.
+At Temple Sinai, B’nai Mitzvah demonstrate their ability to lead services, read Torah, teach the community, participate in mitzvah work, and give tzedakah.

 Bar or Bat Mitzvah is not the endpoint of Jewish Education.
 We are all obligated to continue the study of Torah and the fulfillment of righteous deeds throughout our lives.
 B’nai Mitzvah celebrate their change in status and honor their new responsibility not only on the day of their ceremony but through ongoing commitments to our tradition and community.

-At the Friday evening service of your Shabbat, your family will be invited to light the Shabbat candles and your child will be invited to lead the congregation in the V’Ahavtah and in the Kiddush.
+At the Friday evening service during the Shabbat when you will celebrate becoming a Bar/Bat Mitzvah, your family will be invited to light the Shabbat candles and your child will be invited to lead the congregation in some part of the service liturgy.
 At the Saturday morning service, your child will be leading the congregation in prayer, teaching and finally reciting the Torah and Haftarah portions.

-Dates for Bar/Bat Mitzvah celebration are set three years in advance.
-We require a minimum of three years of Jewish education, and family participation in a B’nai Mitzvah Retreat held 9 to 15 months prior.
+Dates for Bar/Bat Mitzvah celebrations are set three years in advance.
+We require a minimum of three years of Jewish education, and family participation in the process.
 Individual study with the cantor and rabbis begins around five months prior.
 Attendance for B’nai Mitzvah is required at both Friday night and Saturday morning services.

 There is a $1000 B’nai Mitzvah fee which covers training, materials, oneg sponsorship, and bimah flowers.
 We encourage you to consider using Temple Sinai for your Shabbat dinner and celebration following morning services.